shinatxo/Mixed-Messages/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
+If you have any suggestions or improvements, please feel free to submit a pull request or open an issue.

 ## License